1914–15 Prima Categoria

-The 1914-15 Prima Categoria was the eighteenth edition of the Italian Football Championship and the twelfth since the re-brand to Prima Categoria.
+The 1914–15 Prima Categoria was the eighteenth edition of the Italian Football Championship and the twelfth since the re-brand to Prima Categoria.
 The championship was suspended before completion, due to Italy entering World War I on 24 May 1915.
 Despite the season not concluding, Genoa were declared champions by the Federation after the War, since Genoa topped the table with one game remaining in the Northern Italy Final Round.

 Regulation

 Struggles between minor and major clubs continued.
-As a compromise, the championship was divided into a preliminary regional phase of ten matchdays, while the following national phase was split into a semifinal round and a final round of six matchdays each.
+As a compromise, the championship was divided into a preliminary regional phase of ten matchdays, while the following national phase was split into a semi-final round and a final round of six matchdays each.
 More, the championship would be split in two categories, A and B, for 1915–16 season.
 However, finally the championship was expanded to 36 clubs.

 The main tournament was split in six groups of six clubs.
 First and second clubs, together with the four best third teams, advanced to the national championship.
 Fourth place and worse clubs would be relegated to the new "Category B".

 National championship was split in four groups of four clubs.
 Group winners advanced to the final group of four clubs.
 The whole tournament consequently had twenty-two matchdays.

 The experimental Southern groups had their own special regulations.